Introduction to Acoustics

-Our Acoustical and Audio Engineering degree will guide you through this creative area of science and engineering, through a suite of modules designed to embed theoretical knowledge and creative application, to help you become a world-class acoustic and audio professional.
-Our Audio/Sound Technology and Acoustics courses scored 91% for learning resources in the National Student Survey 2020 (University of Salford analysis of unpublished NSS 2020 data)
+We use small-group teaching to guide you through this creative area of science and engineering.
+You will follow carefully-designed modules that embed theoretical knowledge and creative application, and nurture your transferable skills so you can become a world-class acoustic and audio professional.
+Our Audio/Sound Technology and Acoustics courses scored 91% for learning resources in the National Student Survey 2020 (University of Salford analysis of unpublished NSS 2020 data).

 Want to take your studies further?
 Explore our integrated masters pathway

 Unsure about this level of study?
 Explore our foundation year entry pathway

 - Explore the science of sound as you complete experiments and projects in world-class acoustics facilities and laboratories

 - Discover the acoustic design principles behind smartphones, cars and loudspeakers, as well as recording studios, public places and live venues.

 - Gain professional-level knowledge and skills that could lead to future Chartered Engineer status

 - Include a placement year to apply your knowledge and develop additional transferable skills

 You are passionate about sound, with a strong background/interest in science and audio technology